 Mentors must be 21 years of age.
 Questions?
 Contact firstname.lastname@example.org at to learn how you can make a difference in the lives of these great kids.

 YOUTTHRIVE assists young adults aging out of foster care in Johnson and Wyandotte counties.
 YOUTHRIVE asks for a one to two year commitment to working with the young adult on goals to help with their future and providing relational support.
 Applicants must be age 25 and up.
 For more information about the Support Family Model click here or Contact Jackie Hodson with questions.

 Ready to dive in?
 YOUTHRIVE is hosting a Support Family Training event Saturday, April 14th, 2018 from 9am-3pm at Grace Church at 8500 159th St., Overland Park.

 This event provides an opportunity for you to interact with teens as they gain important job hunting skills.
 For more information contact MJ Muchow.

 Sign up here to receive our newsletters.

-For questions about Be A Mentor contact Roberta Lyle at (913) 544-0254, or email using the form below.
+For questions about Ask a Mentor contact Roberta Lyle at (913) 544-0254, or email using the form below.